TickTeam/guide-tt/chrome_extension_app/3_how_to_sign_out.md

 ### How to sign out?

-Click the bulleted list icon on the top left corner and then click the “sign out” icon on the bottom right corner.
+1. Click the hamburger button in the top-left corner.

+2. Click your avatar and select Sign Out from the dropdown menu.